jlevy/lft/lft.md

 Well, yes!
 That’s what we are already doing when we use LLMs to code.

 But the key thing is, this process *is itself inexact*!
 There’s no free lunch.
-Making a procedure exact is a process of exploring straggling, unresolved ambiguities.
+Making a procedure exact is a process of exploring unresolved ambiguities.
 This requires information about the problem, not just the current solution.
 So to get exactness takes human effort.